brianbarbarits/WHISPER/README.md

 A step-by-step instruction manual for setting up and testing both hardware and software for this system is found here: [https://brianbarbarits.github.io/WHISPER/](https://brianbarbarits.github.io/WHISPER/)

 ### Design Files
-All hardware files are open-source and can be found here: [https://flintbox.com/public/project/20149/](https://flintbox.com/public/project/20149/)
+All hardware files are open-source and can be downloaded here: [https://flintbox.com/public/project/20149/](https://flintbox.com/public/project/20149/)